juniorsundar/pkms/lgsq/pages/Caltech-TII Collaboration.md

 		- $$H=\begin{bmatrix}1 && 0 && 0 && 0\\ 0 && -1 && 0 && 0 \\ 0 && 0 && 1 && 0\\ 0 && 0 && 0 && -1\end{bmatrix} \space \textbf{q} = \begin{bmatrix}4 \\ 4 \\ 4 \\ 4\end{bmatrix}$$
 - # Meetings
   tag:: #MEETING
+	- ## 18 July 2024
+	  id:: 66995bd6-be17-4090-9304-a83949253807
+	  collapsed:: true
+		- **Attendees**
+		  collapsed:: true
+			- Xiao Tan
+			- Junior Sundar
+		- **Goal**
+		  collapsed:: true
+			- Confirming whether current implementation is moving in one direction.
+		- **Agenda**
+		  collapsed:: true
+			- Update on the functionality of the current implementation.
+			- Ascertain next step and why the node is behaving the way it is.
+		- **Minutes**
+		  collapsed:: true
+			- Went through the simulation and implementation
+		- **Action Points**
+		  collapsed:: true
+			- ((66995c32-3ba7-4707-ac81-91a03ef9e4a6))
 	- ## 8 July 2024
 	  id:: 668c213d-e504-4e39-8e03-5f872deadaeb
 	  collapsed:: true